filiphric/how-to-steal-ai-job/slides.md

 - job transformation

 <!--
-- looking back at all of this reasons why the situation is not the same as it was in 2019
+- so these are the changes we are facing
-- I keep asking myself the same question
+- we are losing our jobs, it’s hard to find a new one and AI is achieving more power every day whether we talk about AI model, the way it’s being adopted in companies or the in the society in general
-- and I feel maybe you are asking this question as well
+- but knowing all of this - I keep asking myself the same question

--->
+- and I feel maybe you are asking this question as well -->